Your Guide to Italy Traveling in Italy Language courses in Italy Italian Wine Italian art and culture Italian Cuisine History of Italy Italian Trends

 Maltagliati: Funghi (mushrooms), meat-based sauce

-Linguine: Vongole, allo Scoglio (seafood)
+Linguine: Vongole, allo Scoglio (seafood), pesto

 Chitarra: Vongole